 Jesus rescued us from that terrible Mosaic “hiccup.”
 Joseph Prince highlights that horrendous exchange of covenants by the Jews in Destined To Reign:

 Regarding the self-sacrifice of Jesus on the cross, The Christus Victor Theory of the Atonement holds that it was actually SATAN’S wrath being poured out on Christ at the cross, not God’s.
 Because, after all, “God was IN Christ, reconciling the world to himself, not counting people’s sins against them.”
 2 Cor.
 5:19.
 This position is in stark contrast to the Penal Substitution Theory of what happened on the cross.

 Author, theologian, and criminal defense attorney Richard K. Murray makes clear that “Jesus’ shed blood is not about punishment FOR sin.
 It’s about deliverance FROM sin.”
 He writes:

 “…The beloved.
 In whom we have redemption [Strongs: a releasing effected by payment of ransom] through his blood, the forgiveness of sins, according to the riches of his grace.”
 Eph.
 1:6b-7.

 Christ’s sacrifice was necessary, both to ransom us, by his own death—to destroy Satan’s legalistic captivity of DEATH, and also to provide us his own BLOOD—which contains his divine LIFE.
 But neither Christ’s death nor his blood were in any way to appease an angry Creator.

-(Note: I recently updated the “For Further Consider” section of “Is God Violent, Or Nonviolent?”
-And I was going to add this “Is God Bloodthirsty?” as a new comment there, but it just got too long to be a comment anymore )
+Note: I was going to add the above discussion to the “For Further Consideration” section of “Is God Violent, Or Nonviolent?”, but it just got too long to be a postscript anymore )